 Solid lotion bars are essentially a block of solid lotion.
-These types of lotion bars produce less waste and can be used directly on the skin.
+Solid lotion bars produce less waste and can be used directly on the skin.
 Lotion bars typically stay solid at room temperature and come in a variety of scents and designs.

-Many of them may even resemble bars of soap, but in fact they are body lotion.
-These really are a fun play on your typical creamy (liquid-based), rub on lotions.
-In fact many DIYers or sellers of solid lotion bars are putting natural exfoliants in them as well to do double duty.
+Many of them may even resemble bars of soap.
+These are a fun play on your typical creamy (liquid-based), rub on lotions.
+In fact, many DIYers or sellers of solid lotion bars are integrating natural exfoliants into their recipes.

-Typically the oils that produce these solid bars of lotion are ones with lower melt points, which means they will easily start to melt when they are exposed to your skin and your own body heat.
-The goal is to also use oils and percentages of oils that will readily and more easily absorb into the skin, so not to leave your skin with that “greasy” feel.
+Typically the oils that produce these solid bars of lotion have lower melt points.
+Consequently, they will easily start to melt when they are exposed to your skin.
+The goal is to use oils and percentages of oils that will readily and more easily absorb into the skin.
+Thus, not leaving your skin with that “greasy” feel.

-The number of ingredients used is typically very small, which is another reason these are so great.
-Often-times "less is more" and we feel when it comes to stay on body lotions, this is the case!
+Ingredients used in solid lotion is typically very small.
+Oftentimes, “less is more”.
+When it comes to stay on body lotions, this is the case!
 Who wants a bunch of synthetic ingredients sitting and absorbing into their skin?!

-You can read more about some of the typical oils & butters that produce these bars of solid lotion like coconut oil, shea butter, sweet almond oils, jojoba oil and olive oil on our blog.
+Read more about some of the typical oils & butters that produce these bars of solid lotion.
+For example, coconut oil, shea butter, sweet almond oil, jojoba oil and olive oil.

-More importantly are “microplastics" that are commonly found in personal care and cosmetic formations.
+More importantly are “microplastics”.
+Commonly found in personal care and cosmetic formations.
 These are particle size and shapes, that help to get a certain “feel”.
 According to IVM Institute for Environmental Studies 2014, these plastics are emitted to the environment through waste water.

-2. Men & Women Use them Right After your Shower and/or Shave!
+Men & Women: Use Them Right After A Shower Or Shave!

 Be mindful that the percentages of oils and butters may vary with each lotion bar.
 Relatively speaking, they will begin to melt within about 30 seconds – 1 minute of your body heat exposure.

-Simply holding them in the palms of your hands, or if you have just run a hot shower, the steam will help this process along.
+Simply holding them in the palms of your hands, or steam from a hot shower will help this process along.